andres-erbsen/dename-writeup/dename.md

 provides a very strong security guarantee: as long as at least one of the core servers is secure and honest, a client that successfully looks up a profile corresponding to a name will receive a fresh, correct response.
-Thus, `dename` can replace manual public key distribution in a variety of security-critical applications, improving usability and decreasing the potential for user errors.
+Thus, `dename` can replace other key distribution mechanisms in a variety of security-critical applications, improving usability and decreasing the potential for user errors.